How to Be a “Good Slut”: Embracing Your Sexual Freedom with Confidence and Care

 Boundaries in Poly and Open Relationships

-• Ethical non-monogamy often has guidelines to protect everyone’s emotional well-being.
-For example, some couples practice “don’t ask, don’t tell,” while others want detailed updates about every date.
-A “good slut” respects these agreements.
+- Ethical non-monogamy has guidelines to protect everyone’s emotional well-being.
+Some couples practice “don’t ask, don’t tell,” while others want detailed updates about every date.
+A “good slut” respects these agreements, whatever form they take.

 Respect for Each Other’s Humanity